z-classic/z-nomp/README.md

 ### Some pools using Z-NOMP or node-stratum-module:
 http://zclmine.com/ Custom frontend with 1% of the fee going to the Zclassic donation fund!

 https://pool.cryptobroker.io/zcl Running MPOS and 0.5% of the fee goes to the Zclassic donation fund!
+200+ blocks have been found as well!

 http://zclassic.miningspeed.com Custom frontend and 0% fee